bendoan4366/Articles/Articles/Introduction.md

 <br>

-<strong>Node Errors</strong>: Individual nodes can fail for a variety of reasons, but if enough nodes go down, your remaining cluster may not have the memory or compute necessary to complete the tasks at hand
+<strong>Node Errors</strong>: Occur on individual machines, which cause them to fail.
+Individual nodes can fail for a variety of reasons, but if enough nodes go down, your remaining cluster may not have the memory or compute necessary to complete the tasks at hand
 ![commserror](../graphics/Introduction/node_fail.png)

 <br>